NickDarvey/Qx/README.md

 * Support Task<IAsyncEnumerable<T>>
 * Do I support async IAsyncEnumerable<> HubMethod()s?
 * Less IEnumerables everywhere for less allocs
-* Pretty printer for expression errors
+* ~~Pretty printer for expression errors~~
 * Support anonymous types
 * Support inlining of local work
 * Support other ways people might create known resource invocations, e.g. extensions to a client
 * Consider whitelisting members in addition to types, maybe even arguments. e.g. Allow Enumerable.Range(*, <= 100);
-* See if there's a way to do away with the injection of IAuthorizationService etc
+* ~~See if there's a way to do away with the injection of IAuthorizationService etc~~ Done via IQxService which gets hooked up to the DI system.
 * Imagine a Roslyn analyzer which could look at some Qx metadata endpoint and identify what is and isn't allowed.
   (e.g. which members are whitelisted)